freeskylier/lier/Using-Lantern.md

 For the early beta releases we have noticed that not everyone added in the friends list gets invitations sent to our moderation queue.
 Fixing this is our top priority.
-In the meantime please add friends slowly (one or two every five minutes) and things should work better
+In the meantime we believe the best thing to do is invite no more than 20 friends.
+If you are interested in helping us test this problem please get in touch on the [forum](https://groups.google.com/forum/#!forum/lantern-users-en)

 ```